boualikamel/ostora-jsapi4-webpack/README.md

 # ostora-jsapi4-webpack

 ## [`ostora-jsapi4`](https://github.com/azouaoui-med/ostora-jsapi4) arranged with webpack
-This project serves as a simple the adaptation of ostora-jsapi4 for webpack.
+This project serves as a simple the adaptation of ostora-jsapi4 (a configurable mapwiewer) for webpack.

 ### Preview
 [`LIVE PREVIEW DEPLOYED PRODUCTION VERSION`](https://boualikamel.github.io/ostora-jsapi4-webpack/)